 However, history can't be changed, and these are the coordinates of Australia's first geocache, and people still regularly go to it.
 Some consider it to be the Mecca of Australian geocaching, and indeed, it was the site chosen for the Australian gathering of the 10 year (and 15 year) anniversary of geocaching.
 In addition, I was wrong about it being a non-descript area.
 I actually went so deep into the bush (from the nearby park with toilet facilities) that I almost reached an official walking track.
 The official walking track even has stairs.
 Do not go to my cache via any entrance other than the official stairs!!!
 In addition, the walking track takes you to a beautiful outlook (located S33 47.252 E151 08.804) to the Lane Cove River, so make sure you see that.

 There are a number of entrances to the National Park, and the one I used was at S33 47.5649 E151 09.3768 and (as of 2010), it costs $7 to enter the national park with your car.
 However, if you're just here for the cache, there is free and convenient parking at the end of Plassey Rd (S33 47.322 E151 08.584).
 You get there by turning off Delhi Rd.
 Unfortunately I don't have a waypoint for the corner of Delhi Rd and Plassey Rd.
 Could someone please mark this location and send me an email?
 Also can someone send me the coordinates of North Ryde Station?
 It would be good to have a real location from a GPS, preferably averaged for greater accuracy.
 After parking your car, it is a short walk (400 meters, maybe 5 minutes walk) to the stone stairs you need to go to.
 You will pass by a park which has toilet and BBQ facilities.
 In actual fact, sometimes the gates are open so that you can drive even closer to the stairs.
 You probably can't park exactly at the stairs and instead will need to park at the park.
+Note that it takes about 25 minutes to walk from North Ryde Station to the cache (someone please time it properly and give me the result).

 The cache's position was averaged for about 30 minutes so has an estimated accuracy of 7m.